Medicare and COBRA can work together in certain situations, but does it make sense to have both?

 If you miss the Special Enrollment Period to sign up for Part B, you’ll have to wait until the General Enrollment Period.
 Late enrollment fees can apply.

-It’s best to talk to the plan administrator through the office in which you were employed to discuss specific cobra coverage.
-If there are any changes to your situation such as a divorce, you have 60 days to notify the plan administrator of the change.
+It’s best to talk to the plan administrator through the office where you were employed to discuss specific Cobra coverage.
+If there are any changes to your situation, such as a divorce, you have 60 days to notify the plan administrator of the change.

 Can You Have Medicare and COBRA at the Same Time?

-Technically, yes you can have both Medicare and COBRA at the same time.
-If you do take COBRA, it’s important to know that you don’t want to drop your Medicare.
+Technically, yes, you can have both Medicare and COBRA simultaneously.
+If you take COBRA, knowing that you don’t want to drop your Medicare is important.